Workout for Building Monstrous Traps

 Transparent Labs PreSeries BULK is backed by science with clinically effective dosages to increase muscle size and mass.
 This pre-workout is perfect for reducing fatigue, aiding in muscle growth, and boosting energy levels for better overall performance.

 Where and What are the Traps?

-The trapezius muscle extends longitudinally from the occipital bone to the lower thoracic vertebrae of the spine and laterally to the spine of the scapula.
-It helps in moving the scapula and supports the arm.
+The trapezius muscle is a lot larger than you think.
+The traps actually extend longitudinally from the occipital bone to the lower thoracic vertebrae of the spine and laterally to the spine of the scapula.
+It helps in not only stabilizing, but also moving the scapula and supports the arm.

 Upright Row to Shoulder Press – 3 Sets 15-12-10 Reps

-Since the traps are a relatively small muscle group, most people prefer training them with their shoulder or back.
-Since this article is all about building giant traps, we’ll focus on the trapezius muscle and the other shoulder heads.
+Since the traps are a relatively small muscle group compared to something like legs, most people prefer training them with their shoulder or back.
+Since this article is all about building giant traps, we’ll focus on the trapezius muscle rather than the other shoulder heads.